Tucanos

 • tagged if

-• belong to only one element.
+• it belongs to only one element.
 In this case, they must be oriented outwards

-• belong to two elements with different tags
+• it belongs to two elements with different tags

 • untagged